LEBaz2211/kubernetes_tutorial/DEPLOYMENT_TUTORIAL.md

 ### Selecting a Server

 - Choose a server or use a local machine for k8s installation.
 This can be a virtual machine in the cloud or any physical machine that meets the system requirements.
+(Keep in mind that this tutorial is for a linux machine, and that all the commands assume that you are inside a linux terminal (for a server you will be using ssh))

 ### Installation Process

 - SSH into your chosen server.

 #### Option 1

 - Install the latest version for the Go language, it is needed for the instalation of kind
-- Install kind on your server, the documentation and process can be found [here]( https://kind.sigs.k8s.io/)
+- Install kind on your server, the documentation and process can be found [here](https://kind.sigs.k8s.io/)

   ```bash
   kind create cluster --name nginx-ingress --image kindest/node:v1.23.5
   ```

 #### Option 2

 - Or you could execute the basic k8s installation script:

   ```bash
   curl -sfL https://get.k8s.io | sh -
   ```